 Most manslaughter cases in California, MO don’t start with intent, they start with something going wrong.
 A decision, a mistake, or a situation that escalates faster than expected can quickly turn into a serious criminal charge.
 In many cases, prosecutors claim the person acted carelessly, ignored a known risk, or didn’t recognize the danger in time.

-DWI-Related Accidents
+DWI-Related Crashes

-Driving under the influence of alcohol or drugs is one of the leading causes of California, MO manslaughter charges.
-When impairment contributes to a fatal accident, the case is often prosecuted aggressively, and penalties can be significantly enhanced.
+Driving under the influence of alcohol or drugs is a leading factor in many manslaughter cases.
+When impairment is believed to have contributed to a fatal crash, prosecutors often pursue charges aggressively, and penalties can be significantly more severe.

 Worksite Safety Failures

-Penalties for a Manslaughter Conviction in California, MO
+Potential Penalties for Manslaughter in California, MO

-- Voluntary/First-Degree Involuntary (special victim): Class B felony, 5 to 15 years behind bars
+- Voluntary/First-Degree Involuntary (special victim): Class B felony, punishable by 5 to 15 years in prison

 - First-Degree Involuntary: Class C felony, 3 to 10 years in prison